Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: NUMERICAL RESULTS

 \section{NUMERICAL RESULTS}

-Using SSE-QMC method and finite-size scaling, we obtain the accurate ground-state phase diagram of the $S = 1/2$ Heisenberg model on 2D SHO lattice, which is shown in Fig.~\ref{fig:FIG.2.}.
-There are four gapped phases, namely the hexagon phase, the orthogonal staggered dimer (OSD) phase, the ladder staggered dimer (LSD) phase and the Haldane-like symmetry protected topological (SPT) phase, surrounding the gapless N\'{e}el antiferromagnetic (AFM) phase.
+Using SSE-QMC method and finite-size scaling, we obtain the accurate ground-state phase diagram of the $S = 1/2$ Heisenberg model on the 2D SHO lattice, which is shown in Fig.~\ref{fig:FIG.2.}.
+There are four gapped phases, namely the hexagon phase, the orthogonal staggered dimer (OSD) phase, the ladder staggered dimer (LSD) phase, and the Haldane-like SPT phase, surrounding the gapless N\'{e}el antiferromagnetic (AFM) phase.
 In the subsequent subsection, we will elaborate on the method used to obtain the phase diagram and provide a detailed overview of the distinct phases.

-\subsection{$J_1$-$J_2$ ground-state phase diagram}
+\subsection{$J_1\text{-}J_2$ ground-state phase diagram}

 First, we investigate the ground state of the system with $\lambda_2=J_3/J_1=0$ fixed and a changing $\lambda_1=J_2/J_1$.
-Initially, we examined the ground state of the Heisenberg model on square-hexagon-octagon lattice at two extremes: $\lambda_1$ approaching 0 and positive infinity.
+Initially, we examined the ground state of the Heisenberg model on the SHO lattice at two extremes: $\lambda_1$ approaching zero and positive infinity.
 At $\lambda_1=\lambda_2=0$, the model reduces to isolated, orderly hexagonal lattices.
 The ground state here is a direct product of hexagonal singlet states with finite local excitation gaps.
-After adding weak inter-hexagon interactions, the system is in a hexagon phase with gapped lowest triplet excitation.
-When $\lambda_1\to\infty$ and $\lambda_2 = 0$, the ground state adiabatically connects to a vertically and horizontally regular dimer product state, termed the orthogonal staggered dimer (OSD) phase.
+After adding weak interhexagon interactions, the system is in a hexagon phase with gapped lowest triplet excitation.
+When $\lambda_1\to\infty$ and $\lambda_2 = 0$, the ground state adiabatically connects to a vertically and horizontally regular dimer product state, termed the orthogonal staggered dimer phase.